shafaz9539/Virtual_Desktop_And_Remote_Work/Readme.md

-# Deployment of Apache Guacamole with VNC Server on Oracle Virtual Instance
+# Deployment of Virtual Desktop using Apache Guacamole with VNC Server on Oracle Virtual Instance

 This project demonstrates the deployment of **Apache Guacamole** with a **VNC Server** on an **Oracle Virtual Instance**.
 The solution provides a secure, scalable, and user-friendly remote desktop access system using open-source tools like **MariaDB** and **Tomcat9**.